 - increased self-esteem, empowerment, patience and trust.

-The six week programme aims to measure improvements in emotional well-being and confidence, and includes 4 sessions where the participants learn the fundamentals of caring for and interacting with the horses.
+The programme aimed to measure improvements in emotional well-being and confidence, and includes 4 sessions where the participants learn the fundamentals of caring for and interacting with the horses.
 Activities include:

 - putting a head collar on the horse